lakikishorsubba/rails_api/README.md

 - login using credintials.
 - If invalid credintials added for 5 times then Your account is locked for 15min.
 - Ihis is to prevent bruteforce.
-- It uses Devise lockable module to lock attempt.
+- It uses Devise :lockable module to lock attempt.

 ## Articles
 - Full **CRUD** (create, read, update, delete).